Early landscape attitudes Click here

 “Am I glad to be home again?
 I cannot tell you how glad.
 The Australian landscape has always seemed to me the most beautiful in the world as well as the most mysterious.
 When I first saw the brown, hot earth from the ship’s deck at Fremantle I cannot tell you the emotion it gave me – after all that confounded sappy English Green.”

 With the beginning of the 20th century, together with Federation of the nation in 1901, a new confidence became apparent.
-The national anthem, Advance Australia Fair, speaks of Australia’s landscapes: Our land abounds in nature’s gifts, of beauty rich and rare.
+The national anthem, Advance Australia Fair, spoke of Australia’s landscapes: Our land abounds in nature’s gifts, of beauty rich and rare.
 The anthem was composed in 1878, was sung at the inauguration of Federation in 1901, but was not formally adopted until 1984.

 Dorothea McKellar’s My Country, written in 1904 as a 19 year old while in England pining for Australia, contains a classic description of the Australian landscape: